cerb/cerb.github.io/pricing/cloud.md

 That's the point where it becomes cost effective for us to provide the extra services.

 The _Enterprise_ subscriptions can scale up to a pool of resources that are entirely dedicated to a single instance of Cerb.
-The database cluster for instant failover requires at least twice the resources of a _Startup_ or _Professional_ subscription (and more if there are extra read replicas for scaling).
+The database cluster for instant failover requires at least twice the resources of a _Startup_ or _Pro_ subscription (and more if there are extra read replicas for scaling).

 Similarly, the additional _Enterprise_ support commitments require highly experienced developers on call.